 - Are currently receiving hospice care

-- Have health coverage that would cover your intended Medicare Advantage MSA plan’s deductible.
-This includes benefits from a union or employer retirement plan
+- Have health coverage that would cover your intended Medicare Advantage MSA plan’s deductible, which includes benefits from a union or employer retirement plan

 - Are a retired employee of the federal government receiving benefits from the Federal Employee Health Benefits Program